people outside Europe (especially DJs) are amazed to hear about the

 of the Pops', was the late Alan 'Fluff' Freeman.
 Fluff made the programme

-his own, coining phrases such as "Hi there, pop-pickers!"
+his own, coining catchphrases such as "Hi there, pop-pickers!"

-The only worthwhile listening option other than the BBC was Radio Luxembourg,
+The only worthwhile listening option that we discovered other than the BBC was Radio Luxembourg,

-a commercial station with a very long history.
-The station broadcast
+a commercial broadcaster with a very long history.
+The station output was transmitted

 from the tiny country of Luxembourg every night on 208 metres Medium

-Wave, but most of the station output was pre-recorded in London.
+Wave, but most of the shows were pre-recorded in London.
 I remember

 my shock when I first encountered 'Luxy' at around the age of ten. (i.e.